- Colour Yellowish-brown

 - Size 12 - 30 mm in length

 - Description Structure-infesting cockroaches have changed little over time and can be challenging to control.
 Wood cockroaches do not breed indoors but will invade structures.
 These skilled scavengers seek out food, shelter, and water in homes and buildings across Canada.
 Wood cockroaches sometimes invade structures that are prominent in forested and wooded areas and homes that use firewood.

 In May and June, males fly in search of mates.
 This is a problem because they travel in swarms over long distances.
 This can also be a serious sign of a wood cockroach infestation.

+Homeowners who use a fireplace should inspect wood prior to bringing indoors and from to time should check indoor stored wood for infestation.
 Inspect the exterior of buildings and homes for openings that will allow cockroaches in.
 Seal any cracks in foundations, windows, or doors, especially on lower levels of the house.
 Small, humid spaces like vents, open pipes, and drains also attract cockroaches.

 100% Satisfaction or Money Back Guarantee

 Resolving your pest problem is our #1 priority.
 If re-treatment is required, we'll provide immediate services at no extra cost.
 If your expectations are not met, we guarantee a full refund of your service payment.